platern/fapi-connector/README.md

    key=446E54B045F5C2A0D83508FE55C825084AB5E43800E1800D7F33ED3FD4EF317E
    iv =58B8678CC7D32EED503E1430D2A6071D
    ```
+   Use the generated `key` and `iv` values to set the `AES_KEY` and `AES_IV`

-5. Set up your environment variables using `.env` and `.env.test` are the root
+   environment variables in `.env` and `.env.test` at the root of the project.

-   of this project.
+5. Set up the rest of your environment variables.
    Use the comments in these files for guidance.

 6. Run a Postgres database instance on your configured `DATABASE_URL` in your
    environment variables.